Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-balance-rules.md

 ```

 ## How Rules Work
 Balance and Redemption Rules are evaluated for each line item during checkout.
-Rules operate on a Rule Context which contains the current line item (`currentLineItem`), the transaction totals (`totals`), a list of all of the line items in the transaction (`lineItems`), the transaction metadata (`metadata`), and the current Value being applied (`value`).
-Values are applied one by one during checkout.
+Rules operate on a Rule Context, described below.
+Redemption Rules Values are applied one by one during checkout and determine whether the Value their set on can be applied.

 ### Rule Context
 ```json